couchbaselabs/try-cb-lcb/README.md

 There are a few libraries required, but [Kore.io] is the most limiting dependency.
 Kore supports several unix variants but it's easiest to get started on **macOS 10.10.x** or greater.
 So using [homebrew](https://brew.sh/) on macOS is the easiest way to get up and running with the following command:

 ```
-brew install libcouchbase kore cjson libjwt
+brew install libcouchbase libjwt ossp-uuid kore
 ```

 ### Starting the Backend

 See [Kore.io] documentation for more details on various ways to run the server.
 However, during development, the most useful way to run the server in DEBUG mode is using the `kodev` command.
-For convenience, we can just use the included helper script [dev-run.sh](./dev-run.sh).
+For convenience, we can just use the included helper script [run-dev.sh](./run-dev.sh).
 However, Kore takes control of the command line arguments, so we must specify the Couchbase Server configuration parameters using environment variables instead.

 For example, the following commmand will run the `backend` server as a foreground process in DEBUG mode all log output will be visible in the terminal console:

 ```
-CB_CONN=couchbase://127.0.0.1 CB_USER=raycardillo CB_PSWD=raycardillo ./dev-run.sh
+CB_HOST=127.0.0.1 CB_USER=raycardillo CB_PSWD=raycardillo ./dev-run.sh
 ```

 To stop the server press <kbd>Control</kbd>+<kbd>C</kbd> in the terminal and wait for the server to gracefully shutdown.